Robert Fokkens

 The composer explored writing contemporary music theatre which escapes both ‘opera’ and ‘music theatre’ traditions, and aims at a wider audience than most contemporary music.
 His dramatic work is in the growing field of ‘physical theatre’, inspired by companies like Frantic Assembly, Gecko, Complicité, Theatre O and Ridiculusmus.

 Current musical interests are in South African traditional musics, particularly Xhosa and Zulu bow music, and jazz and electronica.

-Since 2008 Fokkens has been vice-president of NewMusicSA, the South African section of the International Society for Contemporary Music.
+Fokkens and soprano Sarah Dacey formed Cabaret Fou under the name “Pulse” in 2006 to explore contemporary song with roots in the European cabaret tradition (like Satie, Kurt Weill and Hanns Eisler).